-Part of the challenge of riding a motorcycle is adjusting our riding to deal with different road surfaces and conditions.
+Part of the challenge when using a motorcycle is adjusting our riding to deal with different road surfaces and conditions.
 Poor weather, diesel spills, mud, manhole covers and painted road markings can all test our hazard perception skills and riding abilities.

 Signage may give warnings of upcoming hazards, but mostly, bikers are reliant on early observations and riding skill.
 But, there may be other clues to hazards; for example, where HGVs turn or at roundabouts, there may be diesel spills; where there are building sites, or farms and field entrances, there may be mud on the road.
 Even brand new road surfaces can be slippery under certain conditions.